ericzhuang2010/improvedATAC/README.md

 # improvedATAC
-Algorithm for improve the deconvolution of spatial ATAC
+Algorithm for improving the deconvolution of spatial ATAC